ab11-medma/website/gitpod/docs/quickstart/agda.md

   export const prerender = true;
 </script>

-# Agda Quickstart
+# Agda Quickstart - My QS

 Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [Agda](https://github.com/gitpod-io/template-agda) template.
+Take the templates.

 The following guide will: